kitnil/awesome/README.md

 - [twitchy](https://github.com/BasioMeusPuga/twitchy) - CLI streamlink wrapper for twitch.tv
 - [termdown](https://github.com/trehn/termdown) - Countdown timer and stopwatch in your terminal
 - [polymorphable](https://github.com/makrohn/polymorphable) - A total conversion, orthographic game based on Clint Bellanger's FLARE
-- [vidcutter](https://github.com/ozmartian/vidcutter) - A modern yet simple multi-platform media cutter and joiner.
+- [vidcutter](https://github.com/ozmartian/vidcutter) - A modern yet simple multi-platform video cutter and joiner.
 - [pylint](https://github.com/PyCQA/pylint) - It's not just a linter that annoys you!
 - [ptf](https://github.com/trustedsec/ptf) - The Penetration Testers Framework (PTF) is a way for modular support for up-to-date tools.
 - [social-engineer-toolkit](https://github.com/trustedsec/social-engineer-toolkit) - The Social-Engineer Toolkit (SET) repository from TrustedSec - All new versions of SET will be deployed here.